gruntwork-io/docs/docs/2.0/docs/library/tutorials/customizing-modules.md

 Using forked code is similar to the process outlined in [Deploying your first Gruntwork Module](/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module), with the following adjustments:

-1. Update the `source` URLs in your Terraform modules to point to your private Git repositories instead of the `gruntwork-io` GitHub organization.
+1. Update the `source` URLs in your Terraform modules to point to your private Git repositories instead of the `gruntwork-io` GitHub org.
-2. Update the `--repo` parameter of `gruntwork-install` to use your private Git repositories instead of the `gruntwork-io` GitHub organization.
+2. Update the `--repo` parameter of `gruntwork-install` to use your private Git repositories instead of the `gruntwork-io` GitHub org.

 ### Drawbacks to forking